 - Treatment: We engage the private health sector to offer high quality TB treatment and use behavior change communication techniques to promote treatment adherence.

-- TB/HIV Integration: We integrate TB case finding with HIV testing and counseling services in high TB burden countries.
+- TB/HIV integration: We integrate TB case finding with HIV testing and treatment services in countries with high rates of HIV/TB co-infection.

 - Barriers to Provider Initiated HIV Testing and Counseling (PITC) Among TB Patients in Myanmar